By law, you need a HMO licence if you're the landlord of a House of Multiple Occupation (HMO).

 Renew your HMO licence online

-The current licence holder must renew their licence as these are non-transferable.
+The current licence holder must renew their licence before their licence expires.

 - gas safety certificate